 - Listen to your body and get rest whenever you feel tired.
-Avoid walking too much or doing things that can tire you.
+Avoid walking too much or doing things that can tire you (5).

 - When you are pregnant, your body will pump a higher amount of blood to your skin.
-As a result, you will feel the skin starts itching.
+As a result, your skin may start itching.

 - Once you reach towards your third trimester, or your bump starts to grow considerably, it will stretch the skin around your abdomen and lead to more itching.

-- Mild itching is common and natural, but make sure that you do not suffer from severe itching.
-If you do, it could be a sign of a health condition known as obstetric cholestasis or intrahepatic cholestasis of pregnancy (ICP) .
+- Mild itching is common and natural, but make sure you do not suffer from severe itching.
+If you do, it could be a sign of a health condition known as obstetric cholestasis or intrahepatic cholestasis of pregnancy (ICP) (6).

 - The main reason you experience headaches when you are pregnant is the change in your hormone levels.

-- Try yoga or relaxation techniques, make sure you get enough sleep and are well rested and drink at least eight to ten glasses of water to minimize the discomfort.
+- Try yoga or relaxation techniques, make sure you get enough sleep and are well rested and drink at least eight to ten glasses of water to minimize the discomfort (7).